adnanhadi10/adnanhadi10/README.md

 # 👨‍💻 About Me

-Computer Science student building hands-on projects in Cybersecurity, Cloud, and DevSecOps with a strong interest in enterprise infrastructure and security engineering.
+Computer Science student building hands-on projects across Cybersecurity, Cloud Security, and DevSecOps, with a strong interest in enterprise infrastructure and security engineering.

 My portfolio focuses on designing, securing, automating, and monitoring enterprise-style environments using modern cloud, infrastructure, and security technologies.